 Prices are paid by people but too many companies solely focus on their internal costs and their external competitors while assuming that people behave rationally and always seek the best value.

-The Handbook on the Psychology of Pricing takes a consumer centric approach by offering comprehensive collection on psychological pricing and demonstrates with a plethora of effects how customers predictably behave irrationally.
+The Handbook on the Psychology of Pricing takes a consumer-centric approach by offering a comprehensive collection on psychological pricing and demonstrates with a plethora of effects how customers predictably behave irrationally.
 Pricing books are often tedious and difficult to read but here the author does a great job presenting the most up to date research in a fascinating, approachable and actionable way.

 You can take any of the 100 psychological effects explained in the book and easily plug & play many of them today to influence your customers buying behavior and watch your sales and profit rise.